justdroo/mirror-mirror/src/labs/03_truthiness_control_flow/readme.md

 ### Winning

-Once the deck is gone and there are no more cards to be played, the game is over and the player with the most points wins.
+Once the deck is depleted AND there are no more cards to be played, the game is over and the player with the most points wins.

 ### Additional Rules

 If at any point a player runs out of cards in their hands during a turn, and there are still cards in the deck, they will receive an additional 5 cards and continue their turn.